Joe Thomas (American football executive): Biography

-Early years
+Early life

 Joe Thomas was born March 18, 1921, and grew up in Cortland, Ohio.

 He attended Ohio Northern University in Ada, Ohio, from which he received a Bachelor of Science degree.
 He was a two sport athlete at Ohio Northern, playing basketball and end on the football team.

 During World War II, Thomas was a member of the United States Navy, playing service football at the Bainbridge Naval Training Center in 1943 and later at Great Lakes Naval Training Station.
 While playing for the Great Lakes Navy Bluejackets, Thomas played for legendary coach Paul Brown and his assistant Weeb Ewbank, becoming a protege of the latter.

 After the war, Thomas began a coaching career at the high school level, leading teams at New Albany and Rensselaer high schools in Indiana.

 Thomas then took a position as a line coach at DePauw University, where he remained for four years.
 Throughout his time as a college coach, Thomas stayed in touch with professional coaches Brown and Ewbank as a participant for six years in off-season football clinics organized by the Cleveland Browns.

 He then enrolled at Indiana University from which he received a Master's degree in Physical Education, also working as an assistant coach on the staff of head coach Bernie Crimmins during this period.
 He also served as an assistant basketball coach on the staff of Branch McCracken for Indiana's 1952–53 NCAA championship season.